 The increase in cell number over time for V. fischeri strains, grown in LBS and SWT can be seen in figure 2.
-The growth curves represent a typical growth curve under batch conditions with two clearly distinct phases i.e. exponential 2-8 h and onset of stationary phase after 8 h.
+The growth curves represent a typical growth curve under batch conditions with two clearly distinct phases i.e. exponential 2-8 h and the onset of stationary phase after 8 h.

 There was no significant difference between each strain, suggesting that quorum sensing in V. fischeri does not promote or inhibit growth.

-The expression of bioluminescence by V. fischeri ESR1 cultivated in LBS and SWT (with or without 3-oxo-C6-HSL) can be seen in figure 3 and 4 respectively.
+The expression of bioluminescence by V. fischeri ESR1 cultivated in LBS and SWT (with or without 3-oxo-C6-HSL) can be seen in Figures 3 and 4 respectively.
 For V. fischeri ESR1, bioluminescence was higher in SWT than in LBS.
 Earlier activation of bioluminescence was observed when exogenous 3-oxo-C6-HSL was added to V. fischeri ESR1 at the onset of growth.
 For V. fischeri KV240, bioluminescence was only observed when exogenous 3-oxo-C6-HSL was added at the onset of growth.
-This confirms that the strain lacks the ability to produce endogenous 3-oxo-C6-HSL and can only express bioluminescence upon addition of exogenous 3-oxo-C6-HSL.
+This confirms that the strain lacks the ability to produce endogenous 3-oxo-C6-HSL and can only express bioluminescence upon the addition of exogenous 3-oxo-C6-HSL.
 As expected V. fischeri KV267, did express bioluminescence with or without the addition of exogenous 3-oxo-C6-HSL since it lacks the ability to respond to the signal molecule.